dashpilot/brutestrap/README.md

 ## Examples

-Check out `index.html` for a comprehensive showcase of all styled components.
+Check out `index.html` for a comprehensive showcase of all styled components, or visit [brutestrap.com](https://brutestrap.com) to see live examples.

 ## License